 First UK publication of the immense debut collection of the breakout star author of There Are More Beautiful Things Than Beyonce and Magical Negro: award winning poet Morgan Parker

 From the author of Magical Negro, Winner of the National Book Critic's Circle Award

 'Hilarious and hard-hitting . . . it ripples with energy, insight, and searing music' Tracy K. Smith, author of Wade in the Water

-Other People's Comfort Keeps Me Up at Night - the book that launched the career of one of our most important young American poets - is back in print, featuring a new introduction from Danez Smith.
+Other People's Comfort Keeps Me Up at Night - the book that launched the career of one of our most important young American poets - is now in print for the first time in the UK, featuring a new introduction from Danez Smith.